-In April 2014, we formed a CAB to support development of SYN-010, an oral treatment being designed to reduce the impact of methane producing organisms on C-IBS.
-We also announced that gastroenterologist and lead investigator for the C-IBS program, Dr. Mark Pimentel of CSMC, will Chair the CAB.
+In April 2014, we formed a CAB to support development of SYN-010, and also announced that gastroenterologist and lead investigator for the C-IBS program, Dr. Mark Pimentel, will Chair the CAB.
+In October 2014, we announced the expansion of the C-IBS CAB to include William Chey, M.D., Gail M. Comer, M.D., Anthony J. Lembo, M.D., and, Philip Schoenfeld, M.D., MSEd, MSc.